lschoe/mpyc/README.md

 Use `pip install gmpy2` to run MPyC with the package [gmpy2](https://pypi.org/project/gmpy2/) for considerably better performance.

+Use `pip install uvloop` (or `pip install winloop` on Windows) to replace Python's default asyncio event loop in MPyC for generally improved performance.

 ### Some Tips

 - Try `run-all.sh` or `run-all.bat` in the `demos` directory to have a quick look at all pure Python demos.